carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Setting the physics asset

-You will now have 3 things in your content browswer directory, the mesh, the skeleton and the physics asset.
+You will now have 3 things in your content browser directory, the mesh, the skeleton and the physics asset.
 Double click on the physics asset to adjust it.

 ![regenerate_body](img/tuto_content_authoring_vehicles/regenerate_body.png)